avizyt/async-chat-server-1/README.md

 # A simple Asynchronous ChatServer in Rust

-It will connect to the cliet and can chat with it.
+It will connect to the client and can chat with it.